Troubleshooting Kinesis Video Streams - Amazon Kinesis Video Streams

 Cannot access a single frame from the stream

-To access a single frame from a streaming source in your consumer application, ensure that your stream contains the correct codec private data.
+To access a single frame from a streaming source in your consumer application, verify that your stream contains the correct codec private data.
 For information about the format of the data in a stream, see Data Model.

 To learn how to use codec private data to access a frame, see the following test file on the GitHub website: KinesisVideoRendererExampleTest.java